Taste the Difference in Varietal Dried Garlic

 Garlic Mashed Potatoes

 When we tried the original four garlics on mashed potatoes our favourites were the powdered German Red and Susan Delafield, when used with the usual salt and black pepper.
-Surprisingly, we found that the Leningrad tastes best alone, without pepper.
+Surprisingly, we found that the Leningrad tasted best alone, without pepper.
 A Porcelain Blend also worked well with potatoes, adding some zip.
 We actually prefer the dried garlic over fresh in mashed potatoes.

 It has been our experience that different people taste garlic differently.
 What is hot to one is mild to another.
 So your experience of these garlics may be quite different from ours.